 51 quirky features of Norwich Cathedral that you can go and find

-I have always loved Norwich Cathedral as it is beautiful and atmospheric.
-But it turns out that it is also loaded with a hotchpotch of history as building started in 1096.
-The more I learn about it, the more fascinated I become.
-So here are my recommendations for what to look out for should you ever visit the cathedral.
+I have always loved Norwich Cathedral as it is stunning and wonderfully atmospheric.
+I also love it because it is loaded with a hotchpotch of history which is not surprising, as its foundations were laid in 1096.
+This post is the 'fruit' of about two years of reading everything I could lay my hands on about the cathedral.
+Everything included here, you can go and see for yourself.
 1) The Elizabethan grave of Thomas Gooding Thomas was a mason of the cathedral.
 He paid a fair amount of money to be buried upright because he believed this would give him an advantage come judgement day.
-At the base of his memorial is a typical of its time, poignantly death-focused inscription: 'All you that do this pass bye Remember death for you must dye As you are now even so was I And as I am so shall you be Thomas Gooding here do staye Wayting for God's judgement day' If you look at the skeleton, you will see there is poor knowledge of anatomy.
-2) The grave of the baby that died before she was born .
-I have been told that this is be...
+At the base of his memorial is a memento mori: a poignantly death-focused inscription, typical of its time.
+'All you that do this pass bye Remember death for you must dye As you are now even so was I And as I am so shall you be Thomas Gooding here do staye Wayting for God's judgement day' If you look at the skeleton, you will see there is poor knowledge of anatomy.
+2) T...

 good idea...